xythub/xythub.github.io/pages/xyt/lib_java.md

 client.check(true);
 ```

-Diagnostic information is printed to console and saved to a file (`xyt-java-VERSION-TIMESTAMP.info`).
+Diagnostic information is printed to the console and saved to a file (`xyt-java-VERSION-TIMESTAMP.info`).

 ### Proxies